-It comes from a well-established plantation situated at a very high altitude on the slopes of Mauna Loa.
+It boasts a citrusy floral aroma and a sweet, nutty-caramel flavor and is sourced from a well-established plantation situated at a very high altitude on the slopes of Mauna Loa.

 This coffee is carefully cultured, gathered and prepared for optimum flavor and freshness.
 It has a delightful and balanced flavor that I think everyone can appreciate.

 You may be able to find a Starbucks near you that offers Kona Private Reserve by the cup.
 This is a great way to sample it before ordering a bag of coffee beans for home.

 As the name suggests, Keala’s Hawaiian Coffee brand offers coffee products grown all over the islands, not just in the Kona band.

 This brand was created by Sean Lee, owner of a Seattle craft roasting coffee house.
 You can be sure that your Hawaiian coffee is a true artisan product.

 This medium roast is not too strong and has a delightfully silky body.
 The flavor profile is bright and sweet – although, if you like a bit of extra oomph to your coffee, it may be a little too laid back for you.